uc-cdis/cloud-automation/kube/services/jobs/README.md

 K8s jobs to do various things.
 The `g3k` bash helper functions (from `kube.sh`) provide an easy way to run a job - ex: `g3k runjob useryaml`

+## Setup

+The `cloud-automation/tf_files/configs/kube-setup-roles.sh` scripts sets up the k8s roles required by these jobs.
+It runs automatically as part of the `kube-services` script that boots up a commons, but may need to be run manually to setup existing commons to run jobs.

 ## useryamls3-cronjob

 Periodically syncs a user.yaml file from a specified S3 buket into the k8s `fence` configmap, and update fence's user-access database.

+Note that this job assumes that the k8s worker nodes have an IAM policy that allows S3 read - which is the default in new commons deployments, but may require a manual update to existing commons.

 ## useryamls3-job

 Syncs a user.yaml file from the S3 bucket specified in the global configmap's `useryaml_s3path` attribute (`kubectl get configmap global -o=jsonpath='{.data.useryaml_s3path}'`) into the k8s `fence` configmap, and update fence's user-access database.

+Note that this job assumes that the k8s worker nodes have an IAM policy that allows S3 read - which is the default in new commons deployments, but may require a manual update to existing commons.

 ## useryaml-job